May 08, 2023

 - Complete control.
 You’re free to adjust the settings and manage the resources of your hosting – it all depends on the hosting plan you have chosen.

 - Seemingly endless customization.
 With a self-hosted platform like WordPress, you’re free to choose from thousands of WordPress plugins and themes from the official directory or third-party sources.

 - Complete ownership.
-You fully own your blog and all of its content because you’re renting the space they’re stored in.
+You fully own your blog and its content because you’re renting the space they’re stored in.

 - Built to scale.
-Self-hosted platforms can sustain websites of any size as long as your hosting provides sufficient resources.
+Self-hosted platforms can sustain websites of any size as long as your hosting plan has sufficient resources.